Canon D30 vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the D30 and G9 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon D30 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.